joone/joone.github.io/content/about.md

 I’m a software engineer and comic artist, currently working at Microsoft as a Chromium engineer.
 I work on a wide range of browser issues to help make the web a better application platform, with a particular focus on the new Outlook experience.

-These days, I’m working on a new Web Performance API—the **Delayed Message Timing API**—which is designed to monitor and analyze message delays.
+These days, I’m working on a new Web Performance API—the **[Delayed Message Timing API](https://github.com/WICG/delayed-message-timing)**—which is designed to monitor and analyze message delays.

-On this blog, I share my open-source work and standards-related activities.
+On this blog, I share my open-source work, mainly on [Chromium](https://chromium-review.googlesource.com/q/owner:joonehur@microsoft.com), as well as my standards-related activities.
 Feel free to browse around for the latest updates on what I’m working on.

 I also run separate blogs for my comics: